PKUFlyingPig/MIT6.S081-2020fall/README.md

   - if you encounter "exec symlinktest failed", you may forget to add _symlinktest into the Makefile
   - the function readi and writei may be your friend, you don't bother to write your own code to write data into inode's data block.
   - if you encounter "panic: iget: no inodes", you may forget to iput(ip).
 I recommend you use iunlockput(ip) for convenience.

+### Lab10 : Mmap

+mmap is a very important feature in today's OS, if you run strace for any program, you will see many mmap system call.
+This lab will let you have a taste for the memory mapped file.

+- use filedup to increment file's reference, use fileclose to decrement file's reference.
+- you can write the pagefault handler code in usertrap based on your Lazy lab implementation.

+- the mmaptest only tests files whose size is PGSIZE-aligned, so I didn't handle the common case.
+You may make use of this to simplify your code.